OWASP/www-project-proactive-controls/docs/archive/2018/c7-enforce-access-controls.md

 * Role based programming of this nature is fragile.
 It is easy to create incorrect or missing role checks in code.
 * Role based programming does not allow for multi-tenancy.
 Extreme measures like forking the code or added checks for each customer will be required to allow role based systems to have different rules for different customers.
 * Role based programming does not allow for data-specific or horizontal access control rules.
-* Large codebases with many access control checks can be difficult to audit or verify the overall application access control policy.
+* Large code-bases with many access control checks can be difficult to audit or verify the overall application access control policy.

 Instead, please consider the following access control programming methodology: